-Sharon initiated the idea for The Free Book Bus and is delighted to manage the nonprofit.
+Sharon initiated the idea for The Free Book Bus and is delighted to direct the nonprofit.
 She has collected children's books for years.
 Some of her favorites are old Grimm's Fairy Tales, the Dorrie the Little Witch series by Patricia Coombs and The Chronicles of Narnia by C.S.
 Lewis.
-Sharon is an ESL teacher, and has also been a standardi
+Sharon is an ESL tutor.
+She has also been a standardize

-Sharon initiated the idea for The Free Book Bus and is delighted to manage the nonprofit.
+Sharon initiated the idea for The Free Book Bus and is delighted to direct the nonprofit.
 She has collected children's books for years.
 Some of her favorites are old Grimm's Fairy Tales, the Dorrie the Little Witch series by Patricia Coombs and The Chronicles of Narnia by C.S.
 Lewis.
-Sharon is an ESL teacher, and has also been a standardized patient at the Clinical Skills Center at UVA's School of Medicine since 2011.
+Sharon is an ESL tutor.
+She has also been a standardized patient at the Clinical Skills Center at UVA's School of Medicine since 2011.

 Derrick works at UVA Medical Center as the Manager of Software Development.
 He also teaches a class on software development in the engineering school at UVA.
 Derrick does mechanical work on the bus, built the interior shelves and loves driving the bus to events.
 Some of his favorite childhood books were Cars and Trucks and Things That Go